ENIAC-ZA/DevOpsFun/README.md

 docker push eniacza/eshopsql:latest
 ```

-Next I had to create 3 deployment files for the 3 images, I added configMaps to the API and the Webapp to point them to eachother/database.
+Next I had to create 3 deployment files for the 3 images, I added configMaps to the API and the Webapp to point them to each-other/database.
 Just to make sure the deployments work I manually imported and deleted them from kubernetes before moving on to jenkins.
 ```
 kubectl apply -f C:\Users\dayzd\.kube\e-sql-dep.yaml kubectl apply -f C:\Users\dayzd\.kube\e-web-dep.yaml kubectl apply -f C:\Users\dayzd\.kube\e-api-dep.yaml
 ```

 After verifying that all 3 deployments work, I could move on to automating this through Jenkins.
-I uploaded all 3 deployment files to github, and used the Kubernetes CLI tool to deploy them.
+I uploaded all 3 deployment files to github and used the Kubernetes CLI tool to deploy them.
 This works perfectly and all services are up and running within 30 seconds-ish.
 ```
 node{
 stage('Apply Kubernetes files') {